ignitewtk/Mall-groceries/README.md

 # E-commerce Online Shopping Platform

-This is an online shopping website.
+This is an online shopping system.

 ## Features